I don't remember exactly where the conversation took place. It

 This is a screen shot of the first draft of the plan I call the 2015 Southwest Adventure.
 Here are a couple of "need-to-knows" about the image above:

-• The initial plan encompasses 6,884 miles, and is projected at 131 hours of riding.
+- The initial plan encompasses 6,884 miles, and is projected at 131 hours of riding.

-• Those numbers are calculated by a mapping software produced by Garmin called BaseCamp.
+- Those numbers are calculated by a mapping software produced by Garmin called BaseCamp.

-• BaseCamp is a robust, feature-laded program - and is rather difficult to use.
+- BaseCamp is a robust, feature-laded program - and is rather difficult to use.
 Many despise it.
 I was one of the despisers, experiencing multiple failed attempts to master the program before it finally "clicked" with me.
 Now, I can't imagine using anything else to plan our rides.

-• Once complete, the route is loaded in our Garmin Zumo 665 GPS as a .gpx file - and we are guided effectively and efficiently along our way.
+- Once complete, the route is loaded in our Garmin Zumo 665 GPS as a .gpx file - and we are guided effectively and efficiently along our way.

-• The "detail" is turned down and the map is zoomed out to provide a comprehensive overview of the entire route.
+- The "detail" is turned down and the map is zoomed out to provide a comprehensive overview of the entire route.
 If I zoom into a specific part of the route and increase the level of detail, we can see much more detail, including specific stops along the way.
 Like this...

-The projected riding around Moab, Utah, where we will spend two nights exploring Arches National Park,
+The projected riding around Moab, Utah, where we will spend two nights exploring Arches National Park, Canyonlands National Park, and much more of this region we have never experienced. |

 This is the "first draft".
 While this is the route I will recommend to the other guys who will be a part of the 2015 ride, my plans have changed.
-Our houseboat-reluctant daughter is getting married (we're really excited about this!!) in New Orleans just before the ride begins, and there will be post-wedding / post-honeymoon celebration in Nashville (where she and her fiancĂ© reside) after the ride - so I will be amending my route to take me to Nashville before heading home.
+Our houseboat-reluctant daughter is getting married (we're really excited about this!!) in New Orleans just before the ride begins, and there will be post-wedding / post-honeymoon celebration in Nashville (where she and her fiancé reside) after the ride - so I will be amending my route to take me to Nashville before heading home.
 My ride will look more like this now:

 Interestingly enough, adding Nashville into the route, rather than riding through New Orleans with the rest of the guys, shortens my ride by 12 miles - to 6,872 miles.
 And that's if I still ride the Talimena Scenic Byway with the guys before heading to Nashvegas.
 Interesting indeed.
 Of course, leaving the Talimena ride in makes for a 683-mile day - but I can figure all of that out in the next couple of days.